-Mr Lim Siong Guan, the Lead Independent Director, plays an additional facilitative role within the Board, and where necessary, he may facilitate communication between the Board and shareholders or other stakeholders of the Company.
-He avails himself to address stakeholders' concerns through his email address siongguan.lim@sg.wilmar-intl.com for circumstances in which contact through the normal channels of communication with the Chairman and Management are inappropriate or inadequate.
+Mr Lim Siong Guan is Wilmar's Lead Independent Director ("LID").
+He plays an additional facilitative role within the Board, and where necessary, he may facilitate communication between the Board and shareholders or other stakeholders of the Company.

+The LID is available to address stakeholders' concerns through his email address siongguan.lim@sg.wilmar-intl.com for circumstances in which contact through the normal channels of communication with the Chairman and Management may be inappropriate or inadequate.
 Mr Lim acts as a counter-balance on management issues in the decision-making process.

-The role of Mr Lim as the Lead Independent Director may include chairing Board meetings in the absence of the Chairman, working with the Chairman in leading the Board, and providing a channel to Non-Executive Directors for confidential discussions on any concerns and to resolve conflicts of interest should these arise.
-As Lead Independent Director, Mr Lim may help the NC conduct annual performance evaluation and develop succession plans for the Chairman and CEO and help the RC design and assess the Chairman and CEO's remuneration.
+The role of Mr Lim as the LID may include chairing Board and Board Committee meetings in the absence of the Chairmen, working with the Chairman in leading the Board, and providing a channel to Non-Executive Directors for confidential discussions on any concerns and to resolve conflicts of interest should these arise.
+The LID may help the NC conduct annual performance evaluation and develop succession plans for the Chairman and CEO as well as senior management and help the RC design and assess the Chairman and CEO's remuneration.

-The Board is of the opinion that there is sufficient independence in its exercise of objective judgement on business affairs of the Group and no one individual has unfettered powers of decision-making, notwithstanding that the roles of Chairman and CEO are not separate.
+The Board is of the opinion that there is sufficient independence in its exercise of objective judgement on business affairs of the Group and no one individual has unfettered powers of decision-making, notwithstanding the roles of Chairman and CEO being filled by the same individual.